sous-chefs/nagios/README.md

 Monitoring Role
 ===============

 Create a role to use for the monitoring server.
-The role name should match the value of the attribute "nagios[:server_role]".
-By default, this is 'monitoring'.
+The role name should match the value of the attribute "`node['nagios']['server_role']`".
+By default, this is '`monitoring`'.
 For example:

     % cat roles/monitoring.rb
     name "monitoring"